rajeshrinet/pystokes/docs/sphinx/phoreticUnbounded.rst

-Phoresis: unbounded
+Phoresis: in the unbounded domain
 ==================================

-Phoretic mootion in an infinite space
+Phoretic motion in an infinite space

 Phoresis
 ----------------------------------------